openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

     Press Save button.

-    In the Subject - People, Device etc. view you'll see the accesstoken for your rig, e.g. `myrigname-27c914cabc506fa3`
+    In the Subject - People, Device etc. view you'll see the access token for your rig, e.g., `myrigname-27c914cabc506fa3`

-3. You need your rig to use the token based authentication token.
+3. You need your rig to use the token based authentication.
 This can be done in three different ways:

-    - Using the `oref0-setup.sh` interactive setup.
-Enter the accesstoken (subjectname and hash of 16 characters, e.g. `myrigname-27c914cabc506fa3`)
+    - Using the `cd && ~/src/oref0/bin/oref0-setup.sh` interactive setup.
+Enter the access token (subjectname and hash of 16 characters, e.g., `myrigname-27c914cabc506fa3`)
         Example of the interactive setup:
         ```
         Are you using Nightscout?
 If not, press enter.